-A friend who suffers badly from travel sickness recommended trying the wrist bands which press on pressure points on the wrists which help him with his motion sickness and so I thought it was worth trying to see if it helps when using the VR headset.
-I ordered a pair of Sea-Bands from Amazon https://www.amazon.co.uk/dp/B000LNEB0Q/ which arrived the next day.
+A friend who suffers badly from travel sickness recommended trying the wristbands which press on pressure points on the wrists which help him with his motion sickness and so I thought it was worth trying to see if it helps when using the VR headset.
+I ordered a pair of Sea-Bands from Amazon which arrived the next day.

-The wrist bands arrived and I tried watching a 20-minute movie in the evening with the bands on the wrist pressure points and I didn’t feel unwell or have any nausea feelings after.
+The wristbands arrived and I tried watching a 20-minute movie in the evening with the bands on the wrist pressure points I didn’t feel unwell or have any nausea feelings after.

-I don’t know if I am just getting used to the virtual environment or the wrist bands are helping but as they don’t use any drugs, I will continue to use them when using the Rift and try some of the games once I have built up my tolerance to the system.
+I don’t know if I am just getting used to the virtual environment or if the wristbands are helping but as they don’t use any drugs, I will continue to use them when using the Rift and try some of the games once I have built up my tolerance to the system.

-Apart from the nausea problems I have had first experienced with the Oculus Rift, I am going to continue to try to build up my tolerance to being in the virtual environment and hopefully within time I will be able to try the higher rated games which make the best use of the VR systems.
+Apart from the nausea problems I have had first experienced with the Oculus Rift, I am going to continue to try to build up my tolerance to being in the virtual environment and hopefully over time I will be able to try the higher-rated games which make the best use of the VR systems.